daler/vogt-particle-tracking/README.md

 record of the packages.
 It is likely that this notebook will run on MacOS and Windows, but this is untested.
 Success relies on availability of packages on those platforms.*

+## Further information

+- Data are included in the `data` directory.
+The data are about 4.2MB compressed, making it reasonable to keep alongside the code in a git repository.
+- The code in the `particle_tracking_lib` module is well-documented and can be used as a library for other experiments where input data is of the same format as that in the `data` directory.
+- The analysis is tested on TravisCI, which builds an environment from scratch and re-runs the full analysis to ensure the environment can be replicated.